Social Medicine / Natural Apitherapy Research Center

 Comb Honey, Raw Honey for social Medicine / natural Apitherapy - honey science: Bee Hive Products differ also in respect of kinds of harvest:

-1. Comb honey or comb in the comb is honey, which is still contained in caped combs built by the bees themselves - without broodcells.
-The combs are being cut and sold in portions to market. comb-honey is a raw bee hive product to which neither mechanical (extraction, stiring procedure) nor heat treatment ("melting") has occured and which consequently is an product of especially high quality (don't confuse with artificial comb honey).
-Thus there is an increase in popularity regarding comb honey.
+1. Honey comb or comb in the comb is honey, which is still contained in caped combs built by the bees themselves - without broodcells.
+The combs are being cut and sold in portions to market. honey comb is a raw bee produce to which neither mechanical (extraction, stiring procedure) nor heat treatment ("melting") has occured and which consequently is an product of especially high quality (don't confuse with artificial honey comb).
+Thus there is an increase in popularity regarding honey comb.
 But always again checking turns out that in parts 90 percent of the comb honey is being criticized.
 For the most part it is imported honey which contains brood and artificial foundation and is sometimes contaminated with antibiotics and beerepellents.
-Also comb honey and organic comb honey from Germany is concerned, if it is not produced according standards of Centre for Ecological Apiculture / Natural Apitherapy Research Center.
-According EU-Rules even artificial foundation in comb honey (artificial comb honey) is allowed.
+Also comb honey and organic honey comb from Germany is concerned, if it is not produced according standards of Centre for Ecological Apiculture / Natural Apitherapy Research Center.
+According EU-Rules even artificial foundation in honey comb (artificial honey comb) is allowed.
 More information and sources of supply for pure comb honey with natural cristalization (not heated) are availlable in the Centre for Ecological Apiculture or under phone: +49 5652 917899.
-More infos...
+More Info...

-2. Honey with parts of combs (chunk-honey) contains one or more pieces of comb-honey.
+2. Honey with parts of combs (chunk-honey) contains one or more pieces of honey comb.

-3. A delicacy for people who live according the sentence: „A healthy mind in a healthy body" may also try comb-honey or chunk-honey with beesbread (pollen stored by the bees in newly built combs).
+3. A delicacy for people who live according the sentence: „A healthy mind in a healthy body" may also try honey comb or chunk-honey with beesbread (pollen stored by the bees in newly built combs).
 More information and sources of supply availlable in the Centre for Ecological Apiculture.
-More infos...
+More Info...

-4. Run-honey: this specialty is said to be the best honey directly after comb-honey.
+4. Run-honey: this specialty is said to be the best honey directly after honey comb.
 The beekeeper lets drip the honey out of the uncaped combs.
 This method is nowadays only practiced by very few beekeers; in Germany and Europe mainly beekeepers of the Centre for Ecological Apiculture practice production of this specialty.
 Useful for raw honey production.
-More infos...
+More Info...

 5. The „bestseller" among all honey kinds is extracted honey or organic honey; this kind of honey or organic honey is being extracted from uncaped combs in a an extractor (centrifugal machine).
 This kind of honey and mainstream organic honey are offered in most apiaries, organic beekeeping enterprises and can be found in supermarkets.
-This method is not useful forraw honey production.
+This method is not useful for raw honey production / natural Apitherapy.

-6. Regarding presshoney the combs are being pressed or the honey is harvested by heating the combs up to 45°C. This method is rarely used nowadays and not useful for raw honey production.
+6. Regarding presshoney the combs are being pressed or the honey is harvested by heating the combs up to 45°C. This method is rarely used nowadays and not useful for raw honey production / natural Apitherapy.

 7. Nowadays honey is being ultrafiltrated - and withit somehow adulterated; honey is being heated and pressed through ceramic filters.
 This kind of honey needs to be labled as filter-honey as he contains almost no typical components of honey like pollen.
 Mainly used by Countries who are known as famous honeyexporters and mass producers of genetically modified seeds; they are able to filter out genetical engineered pollen.
 (This kind of honey usually can be found in supermarkets)